Rafael Hoyos Rubio: Early life and education

 He was born in Cajamarca on January 8, 1924 and died at the Peru-Ecuador border in 1981.

-Orestes was the son of Hoyos Rocha and Victoria Rubio Villacorta.
+Rafael was the son of Hoyos Rocha and Victoria Rubio Villacorta.
 He was married to Nelly De Vinatea, who bore him six children including Rafael (who also became General of the Army), Maria Victoria, Raúl, Luis, Nelly and Carmen.

-Rubio completed his primary and secondary education in the city of Cajamarca.
+Hoyos Rubio completed his primary and secondary education in the city of Cajamarca.
 In 1942 he joined the Army as a volunteer soldier and went on to study at the Escuela de Clases.
 In March 1944 he entered the Military School in Chorrillos, graduating as Sub Lieutenant of the Infantry with the 50th Promotion "Junín".

 In 1955 he entered the War College.
 Afterwards he did Tactical advanced training courses at Fort Gulick Panama, and Advanced Infantry at Fort Benning, USA.

 Career

-Throughout his career Rubio served in various garrisons of the Republic, in addition he was an instructor at the Military School of Chorrillos and the School Infantry.
+Throughout his career Hoyos Rubio served in various garrisons of the Republic, in addition he was an instructor at the Military School of Chorrillos and the School Infantry.
 Between 1966 and 1968 he served as military attache in Chile.
 As Brigadier General he was Head of the Special Forces Detachment and Commander of the Ninth Armored Division.
 During the government of General Juan Velasco Alvarado he served as Minister of Food.
 In 1978 already boasted the rank of General of Division, he served as Commanding General of the Academic Centres and State Major General of the Army in 1979.
 He was chairman of the Joint Command of the Armed Forces (1979–1980).

 In 1981 he was Commander General of the Army and as such was responsible for the operations of the Cordillera del Condor, acting at the Paquisha point in the confrontation with Ecuador.